Media Helping People, Ministries Glorifying Christ

 A: Anything having to do with faith, particularly as it affects the born-again Christian.
 My editors have given me incredible freedom over the years to address a wide range of issues, from racial tensions to church discipline.
 The result is a compendium of more than 125 columns that touch on virtually all aspects of Christian life public and private but pay particularly close attention to black-white relations, civic issues, and theology, all from a biblical standpoint.

 Q: What theological perspective do you write from in the volume?

-A: I take a broadly evangelical stance.
-I believe in the current practice of the gifts of the Holy Spirit but avoid alienating good Presbyterians, Methodists, Baptists and others who may not.
+A: Generally a broadly evangelical stance.
+Secondary issues are discussed in an educational rather than insistent way.
 This book is for all who worship God in spirit and in truth or seek to do so.

 Q: Race is so explosive these days.
 Why wade into that minefield?

 A: Since it’s such a tough subject, many in the news business stay away from going beyond the headlines and into the core issues.
 I feel race is much too important to avoid.
 The lack of dialogue among whites, blacks and other racial groups needs to be replaced by a robust discussion.
 That’s messy but the only way to achieve understanding and bring peace.

 Q: Do you get political in the book?

 A: At times, yes, insofar as discussing issues such as same-sex marriage, taxation, abortion and other hot-buttons.
 I also look at contemporary candidates and issues from a faith perspective.
 I do stop short, however, of trying to push a particular party’s philosophy.
 Christ said his Kingdom was not of this world, and I want to keep it that way.

 Q: You also do biographical sketches of Christian leaders and historical figures of the faith.
 Why?